StackStorm/st2docs/docs/source/rbac.rst

 After this feature is enabled, the |st2| administrator needs to write mapping files that tell |st2|
 which roles to automatically grant to users, based upon LDAP group membership.

-Mapping files are located in the ``/opt/stackstorm/mappings/`` directory and map LDAP group to one or more |st2| roles.
+Mapping files are located in the ``/opt/stackstorm/rbac/mappings/`` directory and map an LDAP group to one or more |st2| roles.

 Two examples of such mapping files can be found below: